michaeljecmen/traderbot/README.md

 # Robinhood Traderbot
-The goal of this project is to make a semi-configurable bot to trade a set of user-defined stocks on a robinhood account.
-Ideally I also hook it up to a raspberry pi or throw some visuals on a web server or something as it's supposed to be a birthday present for a friend, and I'd like to actually give him something tangible instead of an idea.
+The goal of this project is to make a <b>free</b>, highly-configurable bot to trade a set of user-defined stocks on a robinhood account.
+Ideally I also hook it up to a raspberry pi or throw some visuals on a web server or something as it's supposed to be a birthday present for a friend, and I'd like to actually give him something tangible instead of some software or a python package.

 You should be able to throw like 50$ in there, select a set of stocks for the bot to trade from, and watch the